ferraroluc/terraform101/README.md

 ## Providers

 Providers are Terraform components for communicating with APIs to create resources, whether cloud or on-premise.
-There are 3 types:
+There are three types:

 - Official: Providers maintained by HashiCorp.
 - Partner: Maintained by important companies.